arnefmeyer/RPiCameraPlugin/README.md

 ## Running the RPi camera code

 Either connect the RPi to a monitor and use the graphical login or log into the RPi via ssh, e.g., _ssh pi@1.2.3.4_ (where pi and 1.2.3.4 are user name and IP address of your RPi, respectively).
 Then run start the script "rpi_host.py" as described in the rpicamera package.

+## Plugin controls

+- **Port:** the zeromq port which must be the same as on the Raspberry Pi (currently fixed to 5555; see file _Python/rpicamera/controller.py_)
+- **Address:** The IP address of the Raspberry Pi (e.g., 1.2.3.10 in the image above)
+- **Connect:** Connect to the Raspberry Pi.
+This has to be done at the beginning of each recording session.
+- **Resolution:** The camera resolution
+- **FPS:** Frames per second
+- **Zoom:** Sets the zoom applied to the camera's input.
+The values (left, bottom, width, height) ranging from 0 to 100 indicate the proportion of the image (in percent) to include in the output (aka "Region of Interest").
+- **R:** Reinitialize automatic gain and white level balance.
+This can be useful if the illuminance changed after starting the "rpi_host.py" script
+- **H:** Enable/disable horizontal image flip
+- **V:** Enable/disable vertical image flip

 ## How to contribute